MikeWilbert/specTurb/README.md

 |            | end        | End time of the simulation (in large-eddy turnover times).                                                                                                                                                       |
 | restart    | dir        | Restart directory.
 If not specified (i.e. `dir = ""`), the output directory is used.                                                                                                                             |
 |            | step       | Output step to restart from.
 If set to 0, no restart is performed and the specified setup is used.                                                                                                               |
+## What's the output?

+#### Field Snapshots
+Snapshots of the whole fields stored in the VTK format as a single .vti file, to be found in 'output_dir/vti/'.
+Those can be rendered e.g. using Paraview.
+#### Energy vs Time
+Energy vs time stored in 'output_dir/energy.csv' with the columns representing: kinetic energy, magnetic energy, fluid dissipation, magnetic dissipation, fluid enstrophy, magnetic enstrophy, helicity (Re), helicity (Im)
+#### Turbulence Scales
+The turbulence scales for each snapshot, to be found in 'output_dir/scales/'.

 ## Third-party libraries